Bern's number one sight, the medieval Clock Tower (Zytglogge) and West City Gate, with tram, west Switzerland.

 The old city of Bern, (known as Berne in French-speaking Switzerland) is the country's diminuitive capital, a UNESCO World Heritage Site and a very easy walking tour since the old section comprises no more than a few streets.
 See the Berne map.

-The impressive clock pictured above, the Zytglogge, was built between 1218-1256 though the current mechanism - which, being Swiss, still works - was installed in the 16th century and not only tells the time, day, month, phase of the moon and sign of the zodiac but also puts on a moving clockwork puppet show every hour.
+The impressive clock pictured above, the Zytglogge, was built between 1218-1256 though the current mechanism - which, being Swiss, still works - was installed in the 16th century and not only tells the time, day, month, phase of the moon and sign of the zodiac but also puts on a modest clockwork puppet show every hour (though don't bother to hang around for it, it's not that great).

 Free guided tours